spilth/maven-book/src/pragmatic-guide-to-maven.md

     prompt> mv apache-archiva-1.3.4 /Users/brian/Applications/
     Archive:  apache-archiva-1.3.4-bin.zip
 	   creating: apache-archiva-1.3.4/
-	   creating: apache-archiva-1.3.4/conf/
-	  inflating: apache-archiva-1.3.4/conf/archiva.xml
     ...

 By default Archiva will listen on port 8080.
-If you want to change the port number Jetty is listening on, edit `conf/jety.xml` and change the following line.
+If you want to change the port number Jetty is listening on, edit `conf/jety.xml` and change the following line before starting it up.

     <Set name="port"><SystemProperty name="jetty.port" default="8080"/></Set>

-To start up Archiva:
+To start Archiva:

     prompt> cd /Users/brian/Applications/apache-archiva-1.3.4
     prompt>  ./bin/archiva console
 	Running Apache Archiva...
-	wrapper  | --> Wrapper Started as Console wrapper  | Launching a JVM...

 You should now be able to access Archiva via `http://localhost:8080/archiva`.
-Supply a full name, email address and password for the `admin` user and you should be set.
+Supply a full name, email address and password for the `admin` user and you should be all set.

 <!-- PAGE BREAK -->